schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: selection

 		List of all selected objects in the glyph.
-Read-only.

 		This list contains **all selected items**, including **nodes**, **anchors**, **guides** etc.
 		If you want to work specifically with nodes, for instance, you may want to cycle through the nodes (or anchors etc.) and check whether they are selected.
 See example below.